Stability, Complexity and Data-Dependent Worst-Case Generalization Bounds

 The ViT processes 32x32 pixel images with 3 color channels, and a patch size of 4x4.
 The transformer backbone consists of 6 layers, 8 attention heads and an MLP dimension of 512.
 Dropout rates are set to 0.1 within the transformer blocks.
 Training is performed with a base learning rate of $0.0005$, decaying to a minimum of $10^{-5}$ via cosine annealing.

-\paragraph{GraphSage} In addition to the main paper results, we analyze GraphSAGE \cite{hamilton2017inductive} on the graph classification task for MNISTSuperpixels \cite{monti2017geometric}.
+\paragraph{GraphSage} We analyze GraphSAGE \cite{hamilton2017inductive} on the graph classification task for MNISTSuperpixels \cite{monti2017geometric}.
+This model consists of approximately 0.2 million parameters.
 It processes graphs where each node has a single input feature.
 These features are initially projected to a hidden dimension of 128.
 For graph-level predictions, node embeddings are aggregated using `mean' global pooling, followed by a linear layer for classification into 10 classes.
 The model uses 2-dimensional positional encodings (representing x,y coordinates), which are added to the node features.
 We use 4 GraphSAGE convolutional layers with a dropout rate of 0.05, a base learning rate of 0.001, and weight decay of $0.0005$ to achieve an adequate generalization gap.